 BTEC HIGHER NATIONAL DIPLOMA/CERTIFICATE

-A one-year full-time (or two-year part-time) course combing vocational and academic study, providing the skills to move on to further study or gain specific specialist work skills to further your career.
+A one or two year Higher Education course combining vocational and academic study, providing the skills to move on to further study or gain specific specialist work skills to further your career.

 A graduate level course equivalent to the first and second year of a Bachelor of Arts (BA) or Bachelor of Science (BSc) degree course.
 Foundation degrees combine academic with vocational studies and are designed with a particular career in mind.